 This Italian Lower Intermediate (Year 2) course will enable you to communicate with more variation and fluency, so you feel confident in most everyday situations with Italian speakers.
 It aims to broaden understanding of the Italian culture and way of life.
 Challenging but rewarding, the Italian Lower Intermediate course is perfectly suited to those looking to improve their skills and knowledge.

 The full course is made up of three 10-week modules – part 1, part 2 and part 3.
 Enrol on the full syllabus (parts 1-3) to gain a complete knowledge of lower intermediate Italian at the best price.
-Our teaching takes place one evening a week, ideal for those with various commitments or working full-time.
+Our teaching takes place once a week, ideal for those with various commitments or working full-time.

 Our language short courses are taught by qualified native speakers and delivered at City, University of London’s main campus, in the heart of the capital.

-You know not to order a cappuccino after 10 o’clock in the morning.
+You know how to order a cappuccino after 10 o’clock in the morning.
 You can ask directions to the villa and have a chat whilst queuing at the panetteria.
 You are comfortable asking how much quelle belle scarpe cost in the boutique on via Montenapoleone and can talk about il sole e la luna with your Italian colleagues.

 But now you want to have a proper conversation with the lovely Italian designers you met at Salone del Mobile.
 During your holidays, you want to be able to understand what the grocer explains to you about the various vegetables in the droghiere locale and grasp the wine grower’s lengthy description at the wine tasting.
 You want to watch an Italian film and broaden your conversation at a meeting with Italian clients.